 Hi friends!
 Boy, do I have a real treat for you today!
 One of my all-time favorite ingredients wrapped up into a household staple dessert.
 Coconut cheesecake, the tropical delight you need this spring, Easter, and all summer long.

-I have a step-by-step of the making of this cheesecake to take you through how to whip it up.
-If you are not interested in the step by step, feel free to just skip to the end for the recipe card.
+I have a step-by-step of the making of this easy coconut cheesecake to take you through how to whip it up.
+If you are not interested in the step-by-step, feel free to just skip to the end for the recipe card.

 How to Make Coconut Cheesecake